kiwiPhrases/Parse_HTML_table/README.md

 scrape.
 Check out the corresponding notebook for the code that processes these tables into Pandas dataframes.

 For example, if you examine the tables found on Wikipedia's political party strength entry for [Wisconsin] (https://en.wikipedia.org/wiki/Political_party_strength_in_Wisconsin), you will see (cntrl-U in Chrome) that the tables are of the form described above.
-For a more concise example of the html tables at discussion, observe below the snippet from the corresponding stackoverlflow [page](http://stackoverflow.com/questions/28763891/what-should-i-do-when-tr-has-rowspan)
+For a more concise example of the html tables at discussion, observe below the snippet:

 ````